More information about the COVID-19 travel advisory can be found here.

 If you can no longer travel due to the death or illness of yourself, an accompanying passenger or immediate family member, we will need to cancel the flights in order to avoid the tickets being marked as "no-show" by the airline.
-Please contact Hopper support at least 24 hours before departure by selecting the booking you're inquiring about directly in the app, and then tapping "Contact Support."
-Our support bot RoboBear will help get you started, and then put you in touch with an agent to help process your cancellation request.
+Please contact Hopper by tapping on "Other Requests" from your trip in the app at least 24 hours before departure directly from your trip in the app.

 In order to request a free change to your booking or request a refund with the airline, you will need to provide official documentation (e.g. Official doctor's certificate or death certificate).